Scott Russell Sanders’s Earth Works: Selected Essays

 Whether you engage with Earth Works: Selected Essays as mentor, friend, or casual visitor, you’ll put it down refreshed and rewarded—just one of the pleasures of this long and gratifying conversation.

-Simmons B. Buntin is the founding editor-in-chief of Terrain.org: A Journal of the Built + Natural Environments.
+Simmons B. Buntin is the founding editor-in-chief of Terrain.org.
 His first book of poetry, Riverfall, was published in 2005 by Ireland’s Salmon Poetry; his second collection, Bloom (also from Salmon), was published in 2010.
 With Ken Pirie, he is working on a new book of Unsprawl case studies to be published by Planetizen Press this year.
 Recent work has appeared in North American Review, ISLE, Versal, Orion, Hawk & Handsaw, High Desert Journal, and Kyoto Journal.
 Catch up with him at www.SimmonsBuntin.com.